 Hummus is made of chickpeas (garbanzo beans), olive oil, tahini, lemon juice, garlic, and spices.

 You can choose to serve it with whatever you'd like.
-While pita is a typical option, any type of bread or cracker can be used, or raw vegetables for dipping.
+While Lebanese pita is a typical option, any type of bread or cracker can be used, or raw vegetables for dipping.

 Traditionally served warm, the flavour of hummus is best either warm or at room temperature.
 Eggplant hummus should be served warm.